pindi-krishna/ML-and-DL-Notes/Machine-Learning/Supervised-ML/README.md

 1. Ball-Tree Use :
     1. Same as KD-Trees
-    1. Slower than KD-Trees in low dimensions (d≤3) but a lot faster in high dimensions.
+    1. Slower than KD-Trees in low dimensions $(d \leq 3)$ but a lot faster in high dimensions.
 Both are affected by the curse of dimensionality, but Ball-trees tend to still work if data exhibits local structure (e.g. lies on a low-dimensional manifold).

 ### Locally sensitive hashing (LSH)

-1. Divide the whole space of points into $\frac{n}{2^k}$ regions by randomly drawing k hyperplanes $(h_1, h_2, h_3, ........., h_k)$.
+1. Divide the whole space of points into $\frac{n}{2^k}$ regions by randomly drawing k hyperplanes $(h_1, h_2, h_3, .........,h_k)$.
 1. Compare $x$ to only those $\frac{n}{2^k}$ points in that particular region.
 1. Complexity : $O(Kd +  d \frac{n}{2^k})$.
-    1. Kd : To find out which point belongs to which region.
+    1. $Kd$ : To find out which point belongs to which region.
 For that we need to check with each hyperplane and find that.
     1. $d\frac{n}{2^k}$ : Finding the NN by comparing d-dimensional point with $\frac{n}{2^k}$ points.
 1. Limitations : Choosing the right set and number of hyperplanes are really important.
 Try a couple of different initializations.
 Based on the way we choose the hyperplanes, we may miss out the main neighbors and misclassify the point.